Porcelain Doll Pumpkin Squash

 Inventory, lb : 0

-Porcelain Doll Pumpkin squash are available during the mid-fall.
+Porcelain Doll squash is available in the fall.

-Porcelain Doll Pumpkin squash is a good source of vitamin A, as well as vitamin C and iron.
+Porcelain Doll squash is a good source of vitamin A, vitamin C, and iron.
 The large squash variety also contains a small amount of calcium.

 Recipes that include Porcelain Doll Pumpkin Squash.
 One is easiest, three is harder.